NateOlsonn/LivePiLog/README.md

 The most challenging part once your Pi is running stable is converting the analog voltage to units, I recommend this be done on the arduino, however it is possible to rely on the python code in (app.py) to convert values.

 ### Use Case & Value
 The value I find out of this project is being able to read and log rpm & load data at the same time as my AFR data.
-Instead of being forced to look glance at 3 different guages when road/self tuning.
+Instead of being forced to glance at 3 different guages when road/self tuning.
 Additionally you can look at this as a cost effective way to save money on guages and logging equipment.
 Currently the code reads 3 values, AFR, Load and RPM, the arduino prints to serial in .csv form which is then read and parsed by app.py.
 My plan is to use this with a screen